isnieto/chat-react-node-mongodb/README.md

 - Level II: add authentication using Google Token (use google-auth-library).

--Level III : Perform the project with TypeScript.
+- Level III : Perform the project with TypeScript.
 Surprise the mentor: add any functionality you see useful or customization in front you want;)

+## Observations:

+- Enviroment variable are for exercise purposes under .env_template
+- jwt credential are also unser 'credentials.txt'.
+This file hast to be placed in following folder ./server/app/.
+Its name has to be modified to 'jwt.keys.json'
+-